Curious about getting started with affiliate marketing on Pinterest without a blog?

 Step 4: Sign Up For An Affiliate Program

-Once you have identified your niche of choice, you can then be on the lookout for affiliate programs that sell products or services that are relevant to your niche.
+Once you have identified your niche of choice, you can then be on the lookout for affiliate programs (like the best travel affiliate programs) that sell products or services that are relevant to your niche.

 Some of the top affiliate programs for making money on Pinterest without a blog include: